 Feeding cats without spaying or neutering greatly contributes to the problem of cat overpopulation.
 Cats can get pregnant at four months old and deliver three litters every year which exponentially increases the number of cats born.
 Kittens have a very high mortality rate due to predators and illness, both of which can be prevented through spaying/neutering.

 Studies at Stanford University and University of Florida found that community cats pose very little risk to human health or safety and no risk to other cats.
-Although cats are not natural carriers for rabies, feral cats are vaccinated against rabies as part of Trap-Neuter-Return (TNR).
+Although cats are not natural carriers for rabies, community cats are vaccinated against rabies as part of Trap-Neuter-Return (TNR).
 Also, the British Medical Journal states that cats are not a risk factor for toxoplasmosis transmission to humans; eating undercooked meat is the primary risk factor.
 Although ingesting cat feces could lead to toxoplasmosis, we can know that is not a common occurrence.

 MYTH: Friendly community cats should be put up for adoption instead of being released back to their neighborhood after spay/neuter.